Recommended Trainers & Facilitators

-Ms. Anneke Baker is now a certified trainer for the Canadian Institute of Workplace Harassment and Violence.
+Ms. Anneke Baker is now a certified trainer for the Canadian Institute of Workplace Bullying Resources.
 Anneka has a special personal and professional interest in this area.
 She has completed her training, job shadowing, and she has reviewed the research.
 Anneke has hands on work experience assisting leaders, HR, Unions, and staff dealing with cases of bullying, harassment, discrimination, racism and more.
 Anneke is also the owner and operator of ABK Integral Resources Inc., providing consultation and a variety of training topics for employers and employees (individual or groups) from all professions and industries in Medicine Hat, Brooks, and Southern Alberta.
 Anneke holds a Master of Social Work with a specialization in Leadership in Human Services.
 She has worked in the community in several capacities, has a lengthy background in case management, crisis management, assessment, addictions, mental health, and adult education, working collaboratively with interdisciplinary teams.
 Anneke provides specialized services including consultation, assessment, training, mentorship and coaching to enhance competence and workplace wellbeing to promote a strong workforce.
 She provides external consultation in areas relating to supervision and psychoeducational support, employee/workplace wellness, communication, conflict resolution, leadership strategies, critical incident debriefing, grief, and loss in the workplace.

 Manitoba Canada Coach, Trainer, and Consultant for Leaders or Staff